News

 Image

-Miriam Zahara
+Zahara Miriam

 Zahara Miriam’s journey from software engineering to tech entrepreneurship is a story of continuous learning, collaboration, and leveraging the power of networking.
 Currently enrolled in WorldQuant University’s Master of Science in Financial Engineering (MScFE) program, Zahara is not only sharpening her skills in machine learning and AI but also building a health tech startup.